Frequently Asked Questions

 For the other yarn lines, I work with processors who follow organic processing guidelines but are not certified.
 I am their only organic customer and it is not worth the investment for them to become certified.
-This includes Balance, Chunky Merino, Classic Worsted, Legacy Bulky, and Local.
+This includes Balance, Chunky Merino, Classic Worsted, and Local.

 What is certified organic wool?